Best Halloway Lighting Ideas For Your Home

 You may not always be the best at decorating the halls, but this idea just makes sense to anyone.

 Tips on Placing Your Hallway Lights the Right Way

 When you are decorating your hallway, it is important to have proper lighting.
 This may spice up the appearance of your residence but should also be practical.

 The main idea with hallway lighting is to make it functional and attractive.
 If there were only one or two lights in the hallway, it would end up being quite dark, and walking around there would be a difficult task.

 The best way to arrange different lights is to use various fixtures that have different functions.

 A decorative fixture is good for providing added flair.
-However, it should not be placed close to the door where it can cause problems.
+However, You should not place it close to the door where it can cause problems.
 An average door is about 32″ wide.
-This means there will be lots of space left even if you use a decorative fixture in addition to a proper hallway light.
+This means there will be lots of space left even if you use a decorative fixture in addition to a good hallway light.

-Your hallway light, on the other hand, should be placed at a height of about 6.5 feet.
+On the other hand, You should place your hallway light at the height of about 6.5 feet.
 This way, it will provide ample lighting so that you can enter and exit your home easily and safely.

-If you want to add fun to your hallway, you can make the walls textured by using a fabric, paint or wallpaper paper.
+If you want to add fun to your hallway, you can make the walls textured by using fabric, paint, or wallpaper paper.
 Many people also go as far as to put up murals and pictures.

 You can complete the look by using the proper decorations.
 You can also make the hallways a bit more spacious by putting up a shelf.